2 min reading Mon Aug 30 2021

 Of course, we all know that we need a perimeter firewall to protect our exposed services, and preferably a web application firewall as well in front of our web applications.
 And we even have vulnerability scanning enabled on our external IP range.
 Or do you?

 Do you know the full extent of what your company exposes on the Internet?
 As companies grow, so does their exposure on the Internet.
 New websites are launched, a new application, or customer-facing web front end is launched.
 They onboard a cloud-based application, hosted on a different continent.
 The marketing department came up with some clever ideas to attract more traffic by starting online competitions or sponsorship deals.
 And before you know it, you no longer have visibility, let alone an idea of the risks, of your Internet exposure, or your so-called digital footprint.

 Over time your digital footprint will be composed out of

 - assets you know of; like your external IP Range, main website, important web applications, email infrastructure, etc ... most often these are well managed!

-- assets you lost out of sight; could be source code repositories, cloud based file shares, older websites, or any other asset that for some reason have never been properly decommissioned.
+- assets you lost out of sight; could be source code repositories, cloud-based file shares, older websites, or any other asset that for some reason has never been properly decommissioned.

 - rogue assets; these are assets such as websites launched by your marketing or HR department without following the due diligence processes of procurement and IT (Security).
 While these have been launched for the good of the company, by not following the correct processes your IT (Security) department might not know of these and the potential risks they pose.

-Your company's digital footprint will only grow over time, exposing it's brand and increasing the amount of assets and information that is exposed.
+Your company's digital footprint will only grow over time, exposing its brand and increasing the number of assets and information that is exposed.
 And we haven't touched your vendors and third parties yet which might also virtually extend your digital footprint!

-Getting a grip on your digital footprint starts with the ability to enumerate all your exposed assets, assessing the risks, and then manage those risks on a prioritised basis.
+Getting a grip on your digital footprint starts with the ability to enumerate all your exposed assets, assess the risks, and then manage those risks on a prioritised basis.